Coco (24kGoldn song)

-"Coco" is a song by American rapper 24kGoldn, featuring vocals from DaBaby.
-It was released as the second single from 24kGoldn's debut studio album, El Dorado (2021), on December 4, 2020.
+"Coco" is a song by American rapper 24kGoldn featuring fellow American rapper DaBaby, It was released as the second single from 24KGoldn's debut studio album, El Dorado (2021), on December 4, 2020.

 Background and composition

 24kGoldn announced the song via social media on December 1, 2020.
 Complex described the song as a fusion of "pop, trap, R&B, and more."
 The song's title is a reference to fashion brand Chanel.

 Music video

 The official music video, directed by Cole Bennett, was released on December 16, 2020.
 The visual sees the two artists in a "winter wonderland" with DaBaby dressed as Santa Claus.